How to calculate interest coverage ratio and what does it mean for your property investments?

 When it comes to risk management, a loan’s ICR is a key metric for lenders.
 It’s also an essential tool for brokers looking to ensure that their client’s investment property revenues will be high enough to pay the interest on their loans.

-In this blog, we will define ICR, outline how to calculate interest coverage ratio, and explore the ways in which MFS can help brokers improve their clients’ ICR.
+In this blog, we will define ICR, outline how to calculate interest coverage ratio, and explore the ways in which Market Financial Solutions can help brokers improve their clients’ ICR.

 What is interest coverage ratio (ICR)?